openshift/enhancements/enhancements/api-review/custom-tags-aws.md

   `.status.platformStatus.aws` will have older version tags defined and is required for upgrade case.

 - All operators that create AWS resources (ingress, cloud credential, storage, image registry, machine-api) will apply these tags to all AWS resources they create.\
-  Operator must update the AWS resource within (5 minutes + cloud provide API response time).\
+  Operator must update the AWS resource within time = (5 minutes + cloud provide API response time).\
   Operator must update AWS resource to match requested user-defined tags provided in `.spec.platformSpec.aws` (or `.status.platformStatus.aws`).\
-  Operator must consider `.status.platformStatus.aws` when AWS resource is created. `.status.platformStatus.aws` can be ignored for user-defined tag update/delete.
+  Operator must consider `.status.platformStatus.aws` to support upgrade scenarios.
+  Operator will not reconcile AWS resource if there is not update in user-defined tags listed in `.spec.platformSpec.aws`.
+  This avoids periodic API calls to cloud provider.

 ### Create tags scenarios
 `resourceTags` that are specified in  `.spec.platformSpec.aws` of the Infrastructure resource will merge with user-defined tags in an individual component.